ProofWala: A Framework for Multilingual Proof Data Synthesis and Theorem-Proving: Introduction

-Most deep-learning approaches to theorem-proving follow the strategy proposed by \citet{polu2020generative}.
-Here, one first trains a {generative language model} (LM) that can predict formal proof steps (tactics and their parameters) conditioned on the goal state, from a proof-step dataset extracted from existing formal mathematics repositories.
-The learned model is then wrapped in a search algorithm which conducts proof search (see \Cref{sec:problem-formulation} for more details).
+Most neural approaches follow the strategy proposed by Polu et al. \cite{polu2020generative}: train a generative language model (LM) to predict tactics (and their parameters) conditioned on the current proof state, using proof-step data extracted from existing formal repositories, and then wrap the model with a search procedure that conducts proof search (see \Cref{sec:problem-formulation}).

-While neural approaches to theorem-proving are gaining momentum, the field remains fragmented.
-Existing tools for dataset collection tend to be ITP-specific, often relying on isolated, domain-specific formats; there is also no language-agnostic open platform for neurally guided search over proofs.
-This hinders systematic comparisons and precludes potential cross-lingual and cross-domain improvements from training on multilingual data.
+While neural theorem proving is gaining momentum, the supporting \emph{tooling infrastructure} remains fragmented.
+Existing pipelines for data extraction and proof interaction are often ITP-specific, rely on brittle, assistant-dependent representations, and provide limited support for scalable execution (e.g., parallel tactic evaluation, cloning proof states, or traversing large dependency graphs).
+This fragmentation hinders systematic comparisons, slows down proof-engineering workflows, and makes it difficult to exploit potential cross-lingual and cross-domain gains from training on multilingual formal corpora.

-In response to this problem, we introduce \proofwala\footnote{``Wala'' is a suffix from Indic languages (often spelled “wallah”), meaning ``one who is associated with or provides a particular thing.''}, a multilingual framework for dataset collection, interaction, training, and proof search across interactive theorem provers and domains. \name provides a standardized pipeline for generating proof step training data, facilitating the creation of high-quality multilingual datasets.
-It enables seamless interaction with formal systems and supports the training of neural architectures tailored for proof step generation.
-Finally, it integrates efficient search algorithms, including a parallelized version of best-first and beam search, allowing for end-to-end proof discovery guided by transformer-based models.
+In response, we introduce \proofwala\footnote{``Wala'' is a suffix from Indic languages (often spelled “wallah”), meaning ``one who is associated with or provides a particular thing.''}, a multilingual framework for dataset collection, interaction, training, and proof search across ITPs and domains.
+A central component of \proofwala\ is \texttt{itp-interface}, a reusable library for programmatic interaction with proof assistants.
+For \lean, we deliberately avoid a \leanrepl\footnote{\href{https://github.com/leanprover-community/repl}{https://github.com/leanprover-community/repl}}-based architecture.
+While REPL-style interfaces are well suited for interactive, file-by-file tactic execution, they primarily expose sequential tactic traces and provide limited access to declaration metadata or project-wide structure.
+In particular, extracting declaration-level information (e.g., inductive definitions, constants, namespaces, and imports) and constructing repository-wide dependency graphs is difficult or infeasible through a REPL workflow.
+Such capabilities are essential for our goals of dependency-aware data extraction, large-scale repository mining, and cloning proof states for parallel execution.